WESTMORLAND CRICKET LEAGUE RULES

 g In all matches, fitness of grounds will be under MCC code of Laws. (ie The umpire shall be the final judges of the fitness of the ground, weather and light for play, and therefore will be in control prior to the start of the game).

-h In Divisions 1 & 2 the bowling side will be deducted one point if they fail to complete their 45 overs in 2 hours 45 minutes.
+h In Divisions 1 & 2 the batting side will be awarded 5 penalty runs for each over that is not started by the bowling side in 2 hours 45 minutes.
 This will include one drinks break.
 If overs are added to the second innings, the time allowed shall be increased by 3½ minutes per over.
 If overs are reduced due to weather in either innings, the time allowed shall be reduced by 3½ minutes per over.
-Umpires must keep each other and the captains informed of their progress and any alterations to times and shall make allowances for any unforeseen circumstances.
+Umpires MUST keep each other and the captains informed of their progress at 1 and 2 hours, and inform of any alterations to times and shall make allowances for any unforeseen circumstances, and also warn and subsequently award penalty runs against the batting side if they are deemed to be wasting time as per MCC laws

 14 Method of scoring-